Commerzbank: 1918–1933

-By 1930 Commerz- und Privatbank was Germany's fourth-largest joint-stock bank by total deposits with 1.5 billion Reichsmarks, behind Deutsche Bank & Disconto-Gesellschaft (4.8 billion), Danat-Bank (2.4 billion), and Dresdner Bank (2.3 billion) and ahead of Reichs-Kredit-Gesellschaft (619 million) and Berliner Handels-Gesellschaft (412 million).
+By 1930 Commerz- und Privatbank had deposits of 1.5 billion Reichsmarks and was Germany's fourth-largest joint-stock bank by total deposits, behind Deutsche Bank & Disconto-Gesellschaft (4.8 billion), Danat-Bank (2.4 billion), and Dresdner Bank (2.3 billion) and ahead of Reichs-Kredit-Gesellschaft (619 million) and Berliner Handels-Gesellschaft (412 million).

-Following the European banking crisis of 1931 the bank consolidated all head office functions in Berlin, then in February 1932 was prompted by the Reichsbank to absorb the distressed Barmer Bankverein (established 1867 in Wuppertal, relocated to Düsseldorf in 1924).
+Following the European banking crisis of 1931 the bank consolidated all head office functions in Berlin, then in February 1932 it was prompted by the Reichsbank to absorb the distressed Barmer Bankverein (established 1867 in Wuppertal, relocated to Düsseldorf in 1924).
 As a consequence, the government held 71 percent of the merged entity's capital, mainly through the Reichsbank subsidiary Deutsche Golddiskontbank.
 In November 1932 the Commerz- und Privatbank chief executive Friedrich Reinhart and chairman Franz Heinrich Witthoefft were among the signatories of the Industrielleneingabe petition of business leaders that advised President Paul von Hindenburg to appoint Adolf Hitler as chancellor.